Tim-Liam-Hill/SimpleWebBrowser/README.md

 * https://endchan.org/ (or rather, some less degenerate imageboard websites)
 * https://physicscourses.colorado.edu/phys3220/3220_fa97/3220_fa97.html

+# Thoughts

+Currently, I am about done with chapter 3 and thinking ahead to CSS and JS implementations.
+What may be a good idea is to extend my current text 'tags' array concept to css classes.
+I'll also make sure I have a better lexer for my html

 # TODOS
 * Setup a testing framework (done)
 * Moar tests (difficult to do for some classes)